Tag Archives: Chris Kyle

 American Sniper (2015): Bradley Cooper

 To say that based on the below trailer, the film looks great is just right.
-Sienna Miller, Owain Yeoman and Luke Grimes also star but what I’m really most curious about in this film is the adventure into the psyche of the Sniper.
+Sienna Miller, Owain Yeoman and Luke Grimes also star but what I’m really most curious about is the adventure into the psyche of the Sniper.
 Especially since such a job is so far from anything most of us could ever imagine choosing to do.

 On a side note, watching this trailer definitely makes me want to re-watch The Hurt Locker (2008).
 Anyone else?

-Happy Film Loving
+Happy Film Loving,

 G